uhm-descartes/ee342/morea/cond_prob/assessment-cp.md

 The four problems here are a developed from the corresponding problems in the previous module.

-1. Recall the coin toss problem (Problem 1 from the previous module).
+1. Recall the 3-coin toss problem (Problem 1 from the previous module).

-    1. Suppose the coin tosses are fair and every sequence of coin tosses has equal probability.
-What is the probability the first coin is heads given the second and third coins have the same face (ie. the event that they are both heads or both tails)?
+    1. Fair Coin: Suppose every sequence of coin tosses has equal probability.
+Show that each coin toss has probability $$1/2$$ of being heads.
+What is the probability the first toss is heads given the second and third tosses have the same face (ie. the event that they are both heads or both tails)?

-	2. Instead, suppose the coin tosses are rigged.
-The person tossing the coin ensures that you only see an even number of Heads, but makes sure that all sequences with an even number of Heads have equal probabilities (whether 0 or 2 Heads among 3 coin tosses).
-What is the probability the first coin is heads given the second and third coins have the same face (ie. the event that they are both heads or both tails)?
+	2. Zero-parity coin: This is a special coin such that if you toss it thrice, you are guaranteed to see only an even number of Heads.
+However, all sequences with an even number of Heads have equal probability (regardless of whether the sequence has 0 or 2 Heads among 3 coin tosses).
+What is the probability the first toss is heads given the second and third tosses have the same face (ie. the event that they are both heads or both tails)?

-    3. Under each of the probability models, show that every pair of coin tosses are independent.
-In the second model, show that the three coin tosses are *not* independent.
+    3. Show that two tosses of either coin are independent.
+Show that three tosses of the Zero-parity coin are *not* independent.

-	4. Can you give another probability assignment on the coin tosses such that the event: "first coin shows Heads" is independent of any event you could construct from the second and third coins alone?
+	4. Can you give another probability law on three coin tosses  such that the event: "first toss shows Heads" is independent of any event you could construct only from the second and third tosses?

 2. Let us build on our abstract model of a communication link.
 As before, there is a transmitter and a receiver, and the transmitter